How to Apply Green Glue Compound With A Dispensing Gun

 Other Useful Tips:

-We strongly recommend the use of our Green Glue Dispensing Gun for quick and accurate application.
+We strongly recommend using a Green Glue Dispensing Gun for quick and accurate application.

 A 1/8″ notched trowel can be used, but is more messy and difficult to apply the correct amount of Green Glue Compound per square foot.